China could tap North Korea rare earth mine in exchange for solar investment: report

-BEIJING (Reuters) - North Korea plans to grant China access to a rare earth mine in exchange for investment in solar energy that could ease chronic power shortages in the impoverished country, according to an article posted on an industry association website on Thursday.
+BEIJING (Reuters) - North Korea plans to grant China access to a rare earth mine in exchange for investment in solar energy that could ease its chronic power shortages, a Chinese industry association website reported on Thursday.

 China is the world’s dominant producer of rare earths, a group of 17 chemical elements prized for their use in consumer electronics and military equipment, but neighboring North Korea is believed to have significant untapped rare earth resources.

-Putting the cost of a 2.5 million kilowatt hour per day solar plant in North Korea at around $2.5 billion, the report on the website of the Association of China Rare Earth Industry said China’s reward for investing would be mining rights to a rare earth mine in North Pyongan province on its borders.
+Putting the cost of a 2.5 million kilowatts per day solar plant in North Korea at around $2.5 billion, the report on the website of the Association of China Rare Earth Industry said China’s reward for investing would be mining rights to a rare earth mine in North Pyongan province on its borders.

 The source of the report was stated as industry pricing and data provider CBC, or China Bulk Commodity.
 However, Radio Free Asia published a very similar report on Oct.
 21.